-I shared an idea earlier with some entrepreneurs, which I think you may find useful.
-It’s a powerful, yet very simple difference in how they run their day.
-It’s about the need to plan your work then work your plan.
+I shared an idea recently with some entrepreneurs, which I think you may find useful.
+It’s a powerful, yet very simple difference in how the most successful business owners run their day.
+It’s about the need to plan your work and work your plan.

 This scenario is most commonly expressed in that often-repeated business advice; “You need to spend more time working on your business and less time working in your business.”

 Of course, every business owner needs to respond to the needs of their business.
 What I’ve discovered is that the most successful business owners respond differently from their average counterparts.

 It looks like this.

 The smartest business owners remain focussed on their plans.
 This means they do what’s required for their clients, colleagues etc., and then refocus like a laser on their own plans.
 They plan their work, and work their plan.
 As a result, each day brings progress.
 Some days more than others.
 The key thing is they move their business forward every single day.